top of page

 Tairawhiti Environment Centre

-My background in Adventure Tourism took me all around the world but it is my passion for the outdoors and the connection to the people that got me to settled in Aotearoa.
-I naturally progressed towards environmental education where I thrive to connect people to Papatuanuku.
+Her background in Adventure Tourism took her around the world but it is her passion for the outdoors and a connection to the people that brought her to settle in Aotearoa New Zealand where she thrives in environmental education and connecting people to Papatūānuku.

 Based in Gisborne